Telecommunication-Telemedia-Assessment/distance_differences_ives/README.md

 It is designed to investigate shifts between a real object and the virtual replication of that object in immersive virtual environments (IVE) of the same size.

+## Clone repository
+As this repository makes use of Git LFS (cf. https://git-lfs.github.com), you probably need to run `git lfs install` once before cloning (if not already done before).
+This assures that all files of this repository are getting cloned properly.

 ## Requirements
 This project is designed for Unity version 2019.2.0f1 using Windows 10.
 It also has been tested with Unity version 2019.3.11f1 using Windows 10.